Ultrafast On-Chip Online Learning via Spline Locality in Kolmogorov-Arnold Networks: Limitations

 For scalability, the reported ablations assume a fixed set of hyperparameters; in other regimes, architectural choices may affect resource usage and latency, although we expect linear scaling trends to persist.
 For example, higher task complexity may necessitate increasing the spline order, which was previously held constant, to maintain sufficient representational capacity.

-Additionally, while we utilize HLS to facilitate rapid prototyping, manual RTL refinement might offer better hardware efficiency.
-However, our focus remains on the architectural merits of KANs and order-of-magnitude estimates and comparisons, rather than extreme, low-level hardware optimization.
-HLS-derived estimates provide a sufficient baseline for performance comparison, particularly given the infeasibility of manual RTL implementation across the wide array of datasets evaluated in this work.
+Additionally, while we use HLS to facilitate rapid prototyping and broad design-space exploration, manual RTL refinement could further improve hardware efficiency.
+To ensure that HLS estimates do not overstate our latency claims, we performed full post-route implementation for the main KAN designs (Appendix~\ref{app:postroute_validation}), all of which met timing with positive slack and remained well below \(1~\mu\)s end-to-end.
+Overall, our focus remains on the architectural merits of KANs and order-of-magnitude estimates and comparisons, rather than extreme, low-level hardware optimization.